scionproto/scion/doc/control-plane.rst

 - Peering shortcut: A peering link that is used when constructing a full path.

 All ASes may have physical peering links.
-However, for segment combinations, peering shortcuts are only allowed (and announced) between ASes that are on up- segment or down-segments.
+However, for segment combinations, peering shortcuts are only allowed (and announced) between ASes that are on up- or down-segments.

-This trivially allows peering shortcuts between non-core ASes and ASes.
+Any core AS with peering links will also create one "single-AS" segment that contains only the AS itself and its peering links.

-Whenever an AS is queried for up- or down-segments that terminate in that same AS, and if the AS has any peering links, it will return a single-AS segment that contains only the AS itself and its peering links.
+When an AS is queried for up- or down-segments that terminate in itself (in the AS that is queried), and if the AS has any peering links, it will return this "single-AS" segment along with the the normal segments that result from beaconing.

-This ensures that, if the core ASes have peering links, any client will have at least one up- and one down-segment (even if source and destination AS are core ASes).
-The peering metadata from these single-AS up/down-segments, or any other up- or down-segments if they are available, can be used to create peering shortcuts.
+In cases where a path would normally begin or end with a core-segment, a client would not be able to construct peering shortcuts because core-segment don't contain peering information.
+However, with these additional single-AS segments, a client will always have up- and down-segments with peering information, so a client can always construct peering shortcuts if peering links are available.

 FAQ: Why do core segments not contain peering metadata?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Peering links enable two ASes to route traffic between each other and their respective downstream ASes while restricting global transit.
 Embedding this peering data within a core segment, which inherently facilitates transit, would directly contradict the non-transit nature of peering.

 Links
 =====